happybono/RunningMedian/README.md

 - To calibrate and convert original data using the running median method, click on the [calculate] button.

 ## Known Issues
-- Results may not be accurate when you use less than the 5 numeric data.
+- Results may not be accurate when you use less than the 5 numeric data samples.